-- 1. Verify that CDB\IP and NODE\GQL\IP values are correct in the /etc/sysconfig/sl1-maps file.
-Correct these values as needed. - 2.
+- 2. Verify that the API\PROXY\HOST in /usr/local/silo/nextui/nextui.env is set to http://localhost. - 3.
 Verify that the RESPONDER value is correct in /usr/local/silo/nextui/nextui.env.
-Correct this value as needed. - 3.
-To make sure that any lingering connections are killed, restart the user interface with the following command:
+Correct this value as needed. - 4.
+To make sure that any lingering connections are stopped, restart the user interface with the following command:

-systemctl restart nextui
+systemctl restart nextui.service

-4. Restart the sl1-maps service with the following command:
+5. Restart the sl1-maps service with the following command:

-systemctl restart sll-maps
+systemctl restart sl1-maps.service

-5. Wait five to ten minutes to allow the Graph database to populate, and then use the SL1 user interface to validate that the Maps page is working as intended.
+6. Wait five to ten minutes to allow the Graph database to populate, and then use the SL1 user interface to validate that the Maps page is working as intended.

-TIP: Restart the sl1-maps service as needed if you continue encountering issues.
+TIP: Restart the sl1-maps service as needed if you continue to encounter issues.
 Running this command clears the Graph database and kills any stale connections that might exist.
-The maps data will always attempt to re-populate within the next five to ten minutes.
+The maps data will always attempt to re-populate within five to ten minutes of a restart.